 Once the venting system is installed, attach the "Disconnected Vent" warning sticker to a visible area of the plenum near the vent pipe.
+See figure 23.
 The warning sticker is provided in the bag assembly.
 Order kit 66W04 for additional stickers.